celo-org/docs/docs/developer-resources/walkthroughs/valora-wc-v1.md

 ---
-title: Celo Valora + Wallet Connect v1
+title: Celo Valora + WalletConnect v1
 description: How to use Wallet Connect version 1 in a DApp to connect to Valora.
 ---

 import ImageWrapper from '@components/ImageWrapper'

-#  Valora + Wallet Connect v1
+#  Valora + WalletConnect v1

-How to use [Wallet Connect version 1](https://docs.walletconnect.com/1.0/) in a DApp to connect to [Valora](https://valoraapp.com/).
+How to use [WalletConnect version 1](https://docs.walletconnect.com/1.0/) in a DApp to connect to [Valora](https://valoraapp.com/).

 ___

 ## Getting Started

-In this example, we will demonstrate how to add Wallet Connect to a simple React app.
+In this example, we will demonstrate how to add WalletConnect to a simple React app.

-This is a simple DApp that focuses on demonstrating how to connect Wallet Connect to Valora, but also shows how to set up [ContractKit](/developer-resources/contractkit/index.md) and make a simple cUSD transfer.
+This is a simple DApp that focuses on demonstrating how to connect WalletConnect to Valora, but also shows how to set up [ContractKit](/developer-resources/contractkit/index.md) and make a simple cUSD transfer.
 You can view the DApp code [here](https://github.com/critesjosh/valora-wallet-connect-v1).

 ## Add Packages